The Best LGBTQ+ Bars, Parties, and Event Collectives in Chicago

 Here, queer, and ready to rage.

-Chicago has transformed into a true queer destination in recent years, no longer looked at as some podunk midwestern city cast in the shadow of coastal meccas like New York and Los Angeles.
+Chicago has transformed into a true queer destination in recent years, no longer looked at as some little Midwestern city cast in the shadow of coastal meccas like New York and Los Angeles.
 We have some of the most renowned drag performers, incredible queer nightlife artists of all kinds, and queer neighborhoods teeming with bars and clubs.
-While Boystown and Andersonville continue to flourish with queer and queer-friendly businesses on every corner, since last year’s uprisings and calls for accountability in Chicago’s gay nightlife scene, things have started to (slowly) change.
-Much of that is thanks to the hard work of folks like the Chicago Black Drag Council and countless other queer Black nightlife prose, all backed up by those of us happily partaking in the scene.
+While Boystown and Andersonville continue to flourish with queer and queer-friendly businesses on every corner, since 2020s uprisings and calls for accountability in Chicago’s gay nightlife scene, things have started to (slowly) change.
+Much of that is thanks to the hard work of the Black and brown queer folks who are embedded in the city's nightlife, and have been backed up by those of us happily partaking in the scene.

-Several of Chicago’s queer event collectives are set on partying with a purpose, especially those with Black queers at the helm.
-These organizations are going beyond designing safe spaces for queer Black folks to dance, make out, and meet—they’re creating moments that decenter the white gaze (not to mention white gays), showcasing the artistic talents and sweet joy of Chicago’s Black queer, trans, and gender non-conforming residents and curating welcoming opportunites for folks to get down free from inhibition and fear.
+Several of Chicago’s queer event collectives are set on partying with a purpose, especially those with Black, POC, and trans queers at the helm.
+These organizations are going beyond designing safe spaces for queer Black folks to dance, make out, and meet—they’re creating moments that showcase the artistic talents and sweet joy of Chicago’s Black queer, trans, and gender non-conforming residents and curating welcoming spaces and places for folks to get down free from inhibition and fear.

 Led by Zola Makeda, Cae Monae, Lucy Stoole, and Bone Reader, Molasses is a Black, trans, and gender non-conforming collective of artists and organizers.
 They’re dedicated to creating spaces and giving platforms exclusively to Black and Brown trans folks.
 Their parties, cookouts, balls, and more are not only incredibly lit moments brimming with Black expression and joy, but the proceeds benefit supporting TGNC folks in immediate financial need, putting together protection and self-care kits for the community, and setting up self-defense classes for Black trans folks in Chicago.

-Mycall Akeem Riley, Felton Kizer, and Elijah McKinnon head up the blaq agenda, the social collective behind podcasts, video content, and “werqshops” featuring familiar faces in Chicago’s Black LGBTQIA community.
+Mycall Akeem Riley, Felton Kizer, Karla Huffman, and Elijah McKinnon head up the blaq agenda, the social collective behind podcasts, video content, and “werqshops” featuring familiar faces in Chicago’s Black LGBTQIA community.
 With high aesthetics and exclusive guest list-only kickbacks at some of the city’s coolest and most beautiful spots, they throw sensual pop-up events that captivate the senses and will have you checking their Instagram stories constantly in fear of missing the next one.
+They have also begun spreading Chicago joy overseas with parties and pop-ups in London.

 Andersonville